mdrohmann/dockerstra/systemd/docs/index.rst

 as an argument.
 It is based on the docker-py_ package to communicate with the docker daemon.

+The verbosity of the output can be controlled with the flags ``verbose`` and ``debug``.
+Set ``debug=True`` in order to get notified about skipped steps and automatic changes of the configuration.
+Increasing the verbosity, creates more information about the output of the docker-py_ commands.

 YAML configuration files
 ````````````````````````